 They know it won't last long and only a few can reside in their subterranean max 1000 because they have exhausted their materials building the domes which can no longer withstand the surging heat. the atmosphere hot and seething.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KE ToppinWrite a Review